First Anglo-Afghan War: Battle of Parwan Darra and the “Surrender” of Dost Mohammad Khan (2 November 1840)

 On 2 November 1840, Dost Mohammad finally confronted Sale's forces, halting his advance and engaging battle at Parwan Darra.
 Dost Mohammad held a strong defensive position with over 400 cavalrymen, with his forces dug in on a ridge overlooking Sale's advance.
 Sale sent Captain Fraser and his Bengal horse force to attack the enemy infantry, however, only a handful of men followed the order, leaving the British officers to charge against the Afghan force alone and essentially without any support.
 Dr Lord, earlier political officer of Bamiyan who offered Dost Mohammad terms of surrender was killed amongst this fighting that broke out.
-According to Dalrymple, Lord led a cavalry charge which was too late to realize that the rest of the force fled from the field.
+According to British historian William Dalrymple, Lord led a cavalry charge which was too late to realize that the rest of the force fled from the field.
 Fortunately, Fraser survived this charge and returned to British lines, however, with his sabre nearly severed at the wrist.

 Dost Mohammad, seeing what had happened ordered his cavalry to lead a counter-attack, whereupon the disorganized Bengal horse force was routed, with the Afghan Cavalry chasing them in pursuit and killing many.
 According to the depictions of Jonathan Lee, the 2nd Bengal Horse was disgraced for their inability to follow orders, later disbanded, and erased from records.
 Nonetheless, following this route, Sale ordered his infantry and Qizilbash to storm the heights, and after heavy fighting and heavy casualties, they secured the ridge, to their dismay where they saw Dost Mohammad withdraw his forces in good order.
 Both sides withdrew, and later, the Afghans re-occupied the ridge, which was left undefended.
 With the ridge position, they fired onto the British camp below.
 As the following day came, Timur Mirza and Burnes urged Sale to abandon the campaign.
 This was due to the Afghan troops loyal to Shah Shuja who had not deserted, already being on the edge of mutiny, as well as Sale losing hundreds of men and many more wounded with nothing to show for it.
 With supplies running low as well, he obliged and returned to Charikar, crossing the Panjshir river, with those villages he had campaigned for at great cost quickly being reoccupied.

 Despite Sale having little to show for the campaign and the trail of devastation left by him, Sale called Parwan Darra a victory.
 However he was unable to conceal the fact of the 2nd Bengal horse defying orders, and as a result, many British officers were killed.
 Atkinson, the armies surgeon general, called the encounter a “disaster”, Kaye also called the battle a defeat.
 However, early in the evening of 2 November 1840, a horsemen identified as Sultan Muhammad Khan Safi rode up to Macnaghten, as with this, he was followed by another lone horsemen, who came up to Macnaghten.
-This horsemen was no other then Dost Mohammad Khan.
+This horsemen was no other than Dost Mohammad Khan.